freakmangd/LoveCollider/README.md

 ```
 Now dont worry about movement or any math before, just focus on Request() and updatePos()
 Request() takes your current movement incriments and your collider's ID and tests if that collider would be able to go there.
-updatePos() updates the position of the player's collider, the last parameter asks whether to use the center of the collider as the point to move
+updatePos() updates the position of the player's collider, the last parameter asks whether to use the center of the collider as the point to move.

 ### Debugging
 The colliders are invisible, if you would like to view the colliders in your game, simply run this code snippet: